jonashelgemo/alfred-universalmute/README.md

 - You will be asked to mute in meetings (because you are seen as unmuted)
 - Admins in the meetings will mute you (they don't know about your awesome global volume muting)
-- Some apps (eg. Google Meet) think your mic is not working when muted and will constantly hassle you
+- Some apps (eg. Google Meet) think your mic is not working when muted and will complain about the mic
 - You need to configure a global shortcut so unmuting by accident can easily happen if you don't choose a really complicated hotkey